 - Organizing litter clean-ups

-- Planting more than 14,000 trees through Heartland Tree Alliance
+- Planting trees through Heartland Tree Alliance

 - Conserving ecosystems on 400 acres of Kansas City WildLands